Repopulation of wolves in Colorado: Western slope reintroduction

-Reintroducing wolves has been suggested by some at least since the wolves were protected under the federal Endangered Species Act in 1978.
-While Colorado was not included in the 1987 Northern Rocky Mountain Recovery Plan, citizens of Colorado showed strong support for reintroducing wolves to their state and a generally positive attitude towards wolves when Congress explored the possibility in 1992.
-In early 2020, a petition for the state to reintroduce wolves to public land in the Colorado Western Slope was certified.
+Reintroducing wolves has been suggested by some, at least since the wolves were protected under the federal Endangered Species Act in 1978.
+While Colorado was not included in the 1987 Northern Rocky Mountain Recovery Plan, citizens of Colorado showed strong support for reintroducing wolves to their state, and a generally positive attitude towards wolves when Congress explored the possibility in 1992.
+A study, conducted in 2019 while the petition for the state to reintroduce wolves to public land in the Colorado Western Slope was being circulated for signatures, found a high degree of social tolerance or desire for wolf reintroduction in Colorado.
+The study also found that the media in Colorado reflected the concerns of those who might have their livelihoods impacted because of the loss of hunting opportunities, and potential for wolf predation on livestock.
+The concerns also included the safety of people and pets.
+After the petition was certified in early 2020, commissioners in several counties on the Western Slope passed resolutions opposing reintroduction of the animals.
 Less than a month after this ballot measure was scheduled for the November ballot, the establishment of a group of wolves in northwestern Colorado was confirmed by Parks and Wildlife (CPW).
 In November 2020, the ballot measure was narrowly approved by voters.
-The measure directed the Colorado Parks and Wildlife Commission to develop a reintroduction plan using the best scientific data available for gray wolf reintroduction in western Colorado, west of the Continental Divide by the end of 2023.
+The measure directed the Colorado Parks and Wildlife Commission to develop a reintroduction plan, using the best scientific data available, for gray wolf reintroduction in western Colorado west of the Continental Divide by the end of 2023.
 The measure also required fair compensation to be offered to ranchers for any livestock killed by wolves.
-CPW, which is overseen by the commission, began public outreach to gather input as the details of the plan such as a management strategies were needed to be worked out by the state agency.
+CPW, which is overseen by the commission, began public outreach to gather input as the details of the plan such as management strategies, were needed to be worked out by the state agency.